 Your consultant will give you every opportunity to ask for more information or to discuss anything you're worried about at your initial consultation.

-The following treatments may vary by hospital location.
+The following treatments may vary by hospital or clinic location.

 One possible treatment for wet AMD is the injection of a drug that controls the build-up of fluid under the retina.
 The drugs are known as VEGF inhibitors.
 Your consultant will administer anaesthetic eyes drops before injecting anti-VEGF medication.
 Therefore you should not feel any pain and most people cope well.
 They'll also administer eye drops to dilate the eye as this makes their work easier.

 Your consultant will inject the anti-VEGF medication into your eye using a fine needle.
 It's likely you'll require more than one injection before your vision loss stabilises.
 Your consultant will talk to you about this.